huggingface/blog/llama31-on-vertex-ai.md

 )
 ```

-> Note that the Meta Llama 3.1 405B deployment on Vertex AI may take around 30 minutes to deploy, as it needs to allocate the resources on Google Cloud, and then download the weights from the Hugging Face Hub (\~10 minutes) and load those for inference in TGI.
+> Note that the Meta Llama 3.1 405B deployment on Vertex AI may take around 30 minutes to deploy, as it needs to allocate the resources on Google Cloud, download the weights from the Hugging Face Hub (\~10 minutes), and load them for inference in TGI.

 ![Meta Llama 3.1 405B Instruct FP8 deployed on Vertex AI](https://raw.githubusercontent.com/alvarobartt/meta-llama-3-1-on-vertex-ai/main/notebooks/meta-llama-3-1-on-vertex-ai/imgs/vertex-ai-endpoint.png)